la-mendicino/Survival-Analysis-of-Primary-Biliary-Cholangitis-Patients-/Survival-Analysis-of-PBC-Patients.md

     ## 6   0.8541591

-(REWRITE) In the untransformed approach, AIC, BIC, and concordance all decrease from the standard to parsimonious model.
-This occurs in the transformed approach too.
+(REWRITE) In the untransformed approach, AIC, BIC, and concordance all decrease from the standard to parsimonious model, with the 11 factor model resulting in the best model diagnostics.
+Similarly in the transformed approach, all diagnostics improve in the parsimonious model with the 8 factor model performing best.
 Between the two approaches, the transformed model exhibits the lowest AIC and BIC, while retaining a concordance greater than the standard untransformed model.

 A parsimonious model is a simple model with great explanatory predictive power.
 It is less likely to overfit the data set because it has as few